13 Hours: The Secret Soldiers of Benghazi, $5 Tuesday Icon Cinema Movie Pick

 For the first time, Americans get a chance to see the events that led up to the killing of Ambassador J. Christopher Stevens and Foreign Service Officer Sean Smith.
 It also brings to light the true heroes who kept the events of that day from being more catastrophic.
 Those heroes include a team of six American security operators stationed at the Annex, less than a mile away from the Compound.
 These men face harsh situations in an area where they can’t differentiate friend or foe, and that includes CIA leadership.
 This film also shows how partisan politics affects the lives of so many people in tragic ways.

-Director Michael Bay holds nothing back in this film, and the realistic portrayal of the events that led up to the attacks on Sept.
-11 will leave movie goers on the edge of their seat.
+Director Michael Bay holds nothing back in this film, and the realistic portrayal of the events that led up to the attacks will leave movie goers on the edge of their seat.
 The level of violence in the film, and the cinematography that enhances that violence, draws the audience in and makes them feel as if they are there in the center of the action.
 Not to mention, by the end of the movie, regardless of party affiliation, the accounts of what took place leaves viewers questioning what has happened to our leadership in Washington, and how such things could have happened.